 Cons

-- High fat content — 34% fat (dry matter) is high.
-Not ideal for overweight dogs or those prone to pancreatitis without vet guidance
+- High fat content — 34% dry matter fat isn’t suitable for overweight dogs or those with pancreatitis history without vet guidance

-- Limited flavour range — fewer options than ZIWI Peak
+- Limited flavour range — five options vs ZIWI Peak’s eight-plus

 K9 Natural vs ZIWI Peak